MultiverseLearningProducts/swe/src/mod1/wk2/day2.md

 * Add `/login` and `/logout` routes
 * The `/login` route should be the only route that accepts Basic auth request
 * Once a user is authenticated with Basic auth add them to a session
-* Update `/users/:id` to only return the user info if the user is in a session
+* Update `/airports` and your other endpoints to only return the airport info if the user is in a session
-* If a user is in a session and visit the `/logout` route this should end their session and they will no longer be able to access `/users/:id`
+* If a user is in a session and visit the `/logout` route this should end their session and they will no longer be able to access `/airports`
 * Put your solution on Github and share it with your coach

 ----